Overdue: Tales of Mystery and Adventure

 Biography: Dr. Rosella Tassoni currently is based in Washington D.C. where she has opened up her own private investigation office, All the Petty Myths.
 She is a first-generation Italian American and is the oldest of three siblings.
 From an early age, Rosella has been fascinated with the idea of people who hide crimes behind urban myths, legends, and well-known folklore.
 To further that interest, Rosella is working to formally establish the field of Forensic Mythology and have it recognized by the American Academy of Forensic Sciences and similar organizations around the world.
 Currently, Rosella is best known for the events that happened in Huntington, New York in the fall of last year (see “Midnight” in All the Petty Myths).
 While on a case, she was almost murdered.
 The encounter left her with physical and mental injuries, both of which she is still recovering from.

 Personality: Rosella is passionate and stubborn.
 She is desperate to prove herself not only to her peers in the field of forensics but to her parents (who believe she should come home and take over the family business).
 At times she is still trying to prove it to herself that she can make it doing what she loves, but will hide that below her passion.
+She will not drink from anything but a sealed bottle.
+She’ll eye controlled fires warily; uncontrolled fires will push her toward a new breakdown.
+While she tries to hide it, she has PTSD from what happened in “Midnight.”

 Dr. Vivian Cuinnsey (Bel Nemeton)